Laplace-Beltrami Operator for Gaussian Splatting: Experiments

 \subsection{Shape Matching}

-A fundamental problem in geometry processing is finding correspondences between pairs of non-rigid 3D shapes.
-The approach of functional maps~\cite{ovsjanikov2012functional} provides an efficient framework to compute these in functional space where the Laplace-Beltrami basis is used for dimensionality reduction.
-We will use this application to show the effectiveness of our Laplace-Beltrami operator on 3DGS by comparing accuracy in representing correspondences.
-Given the ground-truth correspondence in form of a permutation $P$, it can be projected into functional map representation by taking
+A fundamental problem in geometry processing is finding correspondences between pairs of isometrically deformed 3D shapes.
+We evaluate correspondence quality in the functional maps framework~\cite{ovsjanikov2012functional}, which uses the Laplace-Beltrami eigenfunctions for dimensionality reduction of the problem, by testing preservation of the ground-truth correspondence after the representation change.